Christian A. Coomer: State legislator service

-Coomer was first elected to the Georgia House of Representatives as a Republican in 2010.
-He served as a Republican in the Georgia House of Representatives from 2011 to 2018.
-He served as Republican majority whip and member of the standing committees on Appropriations, Banks and Banking, Ethics, Judiciary Noncivil, Juvenile Justice, Retirement, Rules, and Transportation.
+Coomer served as a Republican in the Georgia House of Representatives for District 14 from 2011 to 2018.
+He served as Republican majority whip Chairman of the House Committee on Transportation, and as Administration Floor Leader.
+He was a member of the standing committees on Appropriations, Banks and Banking, Ethics, Judiciary Noncivil, Juvenile Justice, Retirement, Rules, and Transportation.
 He was also appointed to the Public Defender Council Legislative Oversight Committee, the Fiscal Affairs Oversight Joint Subcommittee, the Juvenile Justice State Advisory Group, and the Transit Study Commission.
 In 2017, Governor Deal appointed Coomer to the Court Reform Commission.
-The same year, Judge Coomer was named Legislator of the Year by the Georgia Chamber of Commerce.
+The same year, Coomer was named Legislator of the Year by the Georgia Chamber of Commerce.

+Judicial career

+Appointment to Adairsville Municipal Court

+In 2013, Coomer was appointed to a vacant seat on the Adairsville, Georgia, Municipal Court.
+He served as a judge until 2014.

 Appointment to Georgia Court of Appeals

 On September 14, 2018, Coomer was appointed to the seat vacated by Charlie Bethel.
 His appointment was effective October 31, 2018.

 Consideration for Georgia Supreme Court

 In 2018 Coomer was among three candidates under consideration for the Supreme Court of Georgia after the retirement of Harris Hines.